Today's History Trivia for August 26

 1949 Bob Cowsill American singer, member of the singing family The Cowsills (They were the basis for TV's The Partridge Family).
 Music: The Rain The Park And Other Things (1967, #2) and the title song for the musical Hair (1969, #2).

-1935 Geraldine Anne Ferraro American politician, first female vice-presidential candidate for a major party (1984, Democratic).
+1935 Geraldine Anne Ferraro d.
+2011 American politician.
+First female vice-presidential candidate for a major party (1984, Democratic).

 1909 Jim Davis d.
 1981 American actor.
 TV: Dallas (Jock Ewing).